vpetrigo/caches/README.md

 # Usage

 Using this library is simple.
-It is necessary to include header with the cache implementation (`cache.hpp` file) and appropriate header with the cache policy if it is needed.
+It is necessary to include header with the cache implementation (`caches/cache.hpp` file) and appropriate header with the cache policy if it is needed.
 If not then the non-special algorithm will be used (it removes the last element which key is the last in the internal container).